 - Stretch wrappers seal packages

-- Scale/sorters direct packages to the correct shipping lanes
+- Scales and sortation systems help direct packages to the correct shipping lanes.

 Quality & Efficiency Gains from MHE